Segment Anything in 3D with Radiance Fields: Conclusion

 \section{Conclusion}

-In this paper, we propose SA3D, a novel framework that generalizes SAM to segment 3D objects with neural radiance fields (NeRFs) as the structural prior.
-Based on a trained NeRF and a set of prompts in a single view, SA3D performs an iterative procedure that involves rendering novel 2D views, self-prompting SAM for 2D segmentation, and projecting the segmentation back onto 3D mask grids.
-SA3D can be efficiently applied to a wide range of 3D segmentation tasks.
+In this paper, we propose SA3D, a framework that generalizes 2D SAM to segment 3D objects with radiance fields as the structural prior.
+Based on any trained radiance field and a set of prompts in a single view, SA3D performs an iterative procedure that involves rendering novel 2D views, self-prompting SAM for 2D segmentation, and projecting the segmentation back into the 3D space to refine a 3D mask.
+Extensive experiments are conducted for analysis, offering valuable perspectives on the development of segmentation foundation models and radiance fields.
 Our research sheds light on a resource-efficient methodology that lifts vision foundation models from 2D to 3D.
+Our future work may include improving learned 3D geometry of radiance fields with the help of segmentation models and supporting automatic panoptic segmentation.